Oxybutynin: short-term supply of tablets and discontinuation of oral liquid

 The oral liquid is being discontinued.
 A small supply of tablets has been sourced.
 All presentations are restricted to existing patients only.

 Why are we doing this?

-Oxybutynin, 5 mg tablets and oral liquid 5 mg per 5 ml are currently supplied by Apotex.
-Apotex is leaving the New Zealand market.
-We have been looking for new suppliers for all the medicines they currently supply.
+Oxybutynin, 5 mg tablets and oral liquid 5 mg per 5 ml were supplied by Apotex.
+Apotex has left the New Zealand market.

 We have had difficulty sourcing an alternative supplier for oxybutynin.